 People who lean heavily toward the internal locus of control are what we call self-motivated or self-driven people.
 Because they have this deeply-rooted belief that their own actions determine their destiny, they act accordingly.
-Probably the best effect of having an internal locus of control, though, is felt when dealing with setbacks or challenges.
+The best effect of having an internal locus of control is felt when dealing with setbacks or challenges.

 People who feel that they are in control of their lives will look at setbacks and challenges resulting from their own behavior, action, or knowledge in general.
 Having that mentality allows people to shake off the pain of failure and move on, thinking of new ways to affect the results.
 They will look at the outcome and work their way back to their own processes and awareness because they know that the result is, at least to some extent, derived directly from their actions.

 One drawback of having a strong internal locus of control is that people will tend to blame themselves for everything, even when it is objectively not their fault.
 More often than not, they will suffer from perfectionism.
 By doing so, they might fail to observe either failure or bad behavior in others and let them slide, thinking that everything lies directly on their shoulders.
 Also, people in this category might push themselves too hard in some parts of their life, sometimes to the detriment of the other parts.